094459/newsletter-oss-projects/README.md

 **cdk-notifier**

 [cdk-notifier](https://aws-oss.beachgeek.co.uk/3it) is a lightweight CLI tool to parse a CDK log file and post changes to pull request requests.
 Can be used to get more confidence on approving pull requests because reviewer will be aware of changes done to your environments.
 I am not sure whether this is an old tool, but I have only just found out about it thanks to the blog post from AWS Community Builder, Johannes Konings.
 He put together [Use cdk-notifier to compare changes in pull requests](https://aws-oss.beachgeek.co.uk/3iu) that explains in more details how this works and walks you through using it. (#183)

+**duplicate-rule-detection-tool**

+[duplicate-rule-detection-tool](https://aws-oss.beachgeek.co.uk/3oq) is a project to assess the current active AWS Config rules with potential duplicate scope in an AWS account.
+Our goal is to help customers can make informed decisions on how to streamline their AWS Config rules and reduce complexity.
+Plenty of examples and detailed breakdown of how this works in the README, so give it a look. (#190)

 **ebs-bootstrap**